caramelmelmel/skrowten/README.md

 | Person 1 (testing_sites1.txt) | Melody | Song Gee    | Hannah    |
 | Person 2 (testing_sites2.txt) | Jerome | Marcus      | Jun Wei   |

-## Uploading Files
+### Uploading Files

-You don't need to worry about uploading excess files, as Hannah has configured the gitignore to exclude unnecessary files and only include those we need.
+You don't need to worry about uploading excess files, as the gitignore to has been configured to exclude unnecessary files and only include those needed.
 You can run the script, and the files will be saved in a folder unique to your assigned configuration, which you can upload in a commit.
 If you choose the right config, your files should not conflict or overwrite someone else's.

 That's all, have fun running the script :D
 <br/>
 <br/>

-# Data Extraction Python Script
+## Data Extraction Python Script <a name="dataextraction"></a>

-## Overview
+### Overview

 The script extracts data that our team has deamed possibly important from each `browsertime.har`, `browsertime.pageSummary.json` and `lighthouse.pageSummary.json` files.
 These files are produced after each Sitespeed run.
 The data is then output as a csv file.